 Forget the drive to the bank — you can deposit checks directly to your account using a scanner or camera phone and Internet access.
 Another convenient feature is the ability to send money to a person quickly and securely.
 Both of these features can prevent the theft of your deposits or transfers because they are implemented quickly, without physical checks or cash.

-Continue reading on usbank.com to learn more about online banking.
+Continue reading to learn more about online mobile banking with U.S. Bank.